Case Studies

 LARRY RIDDLE

 One of Larry’s early symptoms, leg rigidity, was misdiagnosed as arthritis in 2000.
-In 2003, his slurred speech, falls, and cognitive dysfunction led to a misdiagnosis of stroke, though the neighbors suspected that he was alcoholic.
-Finally, a neurologist correctly diagnosed PSP in February 2004 at the age of 65.
+In 2003, his slurred speech, falls, and cognitive dysfunction led to a misdiagnosis of stroke, though his neighbors suspected that he was alcoholic.
+Finally, a neurologist correctly diagnosed progressive supranuclear palsy (PSP) in February 2004 at the age of 64.

 Larry’s daughter, Robin, arranged for the donation of his brain upon his death in October 2007 to the Mayo Clinic in Jacksonville.
 Larry’s brain autopsy confirmed PSP and its tissue was included in a landmark study published in Nature Genetics in June 2011.
-In the study, researchers from Mayo Clinic and UCSF identified three new genes linked to PSP.
+In the study, researchers from Mayo Clinic and around the world identified three new genes linked to PSP.

 KEO ROGERS